TreyMBach/Personal-Portfolio/README.md

 This project is open-sourced under the [MIT license](LICENSE.md).

 ## Contact
-Feel free to reach out to Trey via email at [treybachdev@gmail.com](mailto:treybachdev@gmail.com) for any inquiries.
+Feel free to reach out to me via email at [treybachdev@gmail.com](mailto:treybachdev@gmail.com) for any inquiries.